 Waste separation and avoidance are part of everyday life in Poland too.
-The company said goodbye to plastic bottles $\bigcirc$ in 2019, and water is now provided exclusively in glass bottles.
+The company said goodbye to plastic bottles in 2019, and water is now provided exclusively in glass bottles.

 The "Clean Up The World" weekend held at the end of September had a positive impact on a number of different levels, as employees from UNIQA Poland collected waste in public spaces with the help of family and friends.
-This allowed the company to combine cleanliness and personal motivation, while acting as a $\gg$ $\approx$ role model for the community.
+This allowed the company to combine cleanliness and personal motivation, while acting as a role model for the community.

-SWITCHING OVER HAS TO BE WORTHWHILE
+SWITCHING OVER

 In Austria, UNIQA gives new customers their first two months of homeowner insurance free of charge if they use solar panels and photovoltaic systems, heat pumps or domestic ventilation.
-Customers who opt for an e-car, meanwhile, get a discount of 25 per cent on their motor vehicle liability premium.
+Customers who opt for an e-car,

 In Ukraine, UNIQA is the first insurance company to be offering its own products for e-cars: ECO-CASCO includes special premiums and a variety of specific policies covering such potential problems as damage to the battery or charging cable.
-The package also includes a breakdown service.
+The package also